kibook/httpmanager/README.md

 ## As a standalone file server

-After installing, you can place files in the `files` folder inside the `httpmanager` resource folder, and those files will be accessible at:
+After installing, you can place files in the `http` folder inside the `httpmanager` resource folder, and those files will be accessible at:

 ```
 http://[server IP]:[server port]/httpmanager/...